 It is not easy being a solo female traveler.…Especially in India.
 There are many cultural and societal issues attached to it which I don’t want to get into.
 But around me, there are women who travel alone, who want to travel alone and many who admire others for doing it.
-But often the women who want to travel alone either don’t find the courage to do it or don’t get the required support/approval from family.
-(I told you it’s tricky here!)
+Hence, I know there are many women who would find this post on “Tips for Solo Female Travel in Italy” necessary and befitting.
+I hope to give those women that push to travel alone!

 My Story on Solo Travel in Italy

-Coming from a very open minded and supportive family, I most often than not faced the concern of safety more than the concern of approval.
+Coming from a very open minded and supportive family, I most often than not faced the concern of “safety” more than the concern of “approval”.
 My family stood like a backbone, supporting me for my solo trips to Italy.

-I strongly feel you should do what you want in life.
-And by that I don’t mean going against your parents wishes but standing up for what you believe in.
+Sometimes all one needs is a push and by that I don’t mean going against your family’s wishes but standing up for what you want and what you believe in.
 If traveling solo is what you want, do not overthink.
 Just dive in!

 Tips for Solo Female Travel in Italy